lalitk007/Eth_proof_Beginner/README.md

 ## My Token
 A simple Solidity smart contract for managing a custom token.
 ## Requirements
-The contract has public variables that store the details about the coin:
+The contract has public variables that store the details about the token:

   -token_Name: Token name (string)